egor-tensin/setup-gcc/README.md

 | 10        | ✓      | ✓
 | 11        | ✓      | ✓

-This table is not definitive; I expect more future versions of GCC to be made available in the PPA, especially for Focal.
+This table is not definitive; I expect more future versions to be made available, especially for Focal.

 On Cygwin, the `version` parameter is ignored.